Erwin Rommel: Reputation as a military commander

-Rommel was famous in his lifetime, including among his adversaries.
+Rommel was famous in his lifetime, including among adversaries.
 His tactical prowess and decency in the treatment of Allied prisoners earned him the respect of opponents including Claude Auchinleck, Archibald Wavell, George S. Patton, and Bernard Montgomery.

 Rommel's military reputation has been controversial.
-While nearly all military practitioners acknowledge Rommel's excellent tactical skills and personal bravery, some, such as U.S. major general and military historian David T. Zabecki of the United States Naval Institute, consider Rommel's performance as an operational level commander to be highly overstated and that other officers share this belief.
+While military practitioners acknowledge Rommel's excellent tactical skills and bravery, some, such as US major general David T. Zabecki, consider Rommel's performance as an operational level commander to be overstated and other officers agree.
 (Note: According to Zabecki, Rommel's insubordination also played a role, leading to a calamitous misuse of resources when Rommel went over the head of his superior, Field Marshal Albert Kesselring, to appeal directly to Hitler to approve an assault on Egypt instead of occupying Malta, as Kesselring and OKW were planning.)
-General Klaus Naumann, who served as Chief of Staff of the Bundeswehr, agrees with the military historian Charles Messenger that Rommel had challenges at the operational level, and states that Rommel's violation of the unity of command principle, bypassing the chain of command in Africa, was unacceptable and contributed to the eventual operational and strategic failure in North Africa.
+General Klaus Naumann agrees with historian Charles Messenger that Rommel's violation of the unity of command principle, bypassing chain of command, was unacceptable and contributed to failure in North Africa.
 (Note: Naumann: "Rommel's way out in Africa—bypassing the chain of command by seeking direct access to Hitler—must never be taken as an example to be followed."
 This allowed him to achieve some tactical victories, but this contributed to eventual operational and strategic failure in North Africa.)
-The German biographer Wolf Heckmann describes Rommel as "the most overrated commander of an army in world history".
+Biographer Wolf Heckmann describes Rommel as "the most overrated commander of an army...".

-Nevertheless, there is also a notable number of officers who admire his methods, like Norman Schwarzkopf who described Rommel as a genius at battles of movement saying "Look at Rommel.
+Nevertheless, there are many officers who admire his methods, like Norman Schwarzkopf who described Rommel as a genius at battles of movement saying "Look at Rommel.
 Look at North Africa, the Arab-Israeli wars, and all the rest of them.
 A war in the desert is a war of mobility and lethality.
 It's not a war where straight lines are drawn in the sand and [you] say, 'I will defend here or die."
-Ariel Sharon deemed the German military model used by Rommel to be superior to the British model used by Montgomery.
-His compatriot Moshe Dayan likewise considered Rommel a model and icon.
-Wesley Clark states that "Rommel's military reputation, though, has lived on, and still sets the standard for a style of daring, charismatic leadership to which most officers aspire."
-During the recent desert wars, Rommel's military theories and experiences attracted great interest from policymakers and military instructors.
+Ariel Sharon deemed the military model used by Rommel superior that used by Montgomery.
+His compatriot Moshe Dayan considered Rommel a model and icon.
+Wesley Clark states that "Rommel's military reputation...has lived on, and still sets the standard for a style of daring, charismatic leadership to which most officers aspire."
+During later desert wars, Rommel's theories attracted interest from policymakers and military instructors.
 Chinese military leader Sun Li-jen had the laudatory nickname "Rommel of the East".